Fund for Women and Girls

 The newly created endowed fund is meant to boost the economic growth of the county by supporting the educational and career success of local women and girls.

 The fund was started with a $1.5 million gift from an anonymous donor.
 An additional $500,000 matching gift is on the table, with the first contribution towards the match a $100,000 gift from the Peggy and Jack Baskin Foundation.
 An additional $100,000 anonymous gift has since come in, along with some smaller individual contributions.
-As of December 2016, $257,000 of the match has been raised.

 The goal is to raise $2.5 million for the fund by the end of 2017.
 And, with your help we'll get there!